A predicted distribution for Galois groups of maximal unramified extensions: Determination of and

 Now to find our desired multiplicities $m(\calC, n, \varpi, G)$, we will count the same thing in two different ways.
-We require some definitions and a supporting lemma to describe what we will count in two ways.
+We require some definitions and a supporting lemma to describe what we will count.